lgblgblgb/BASIC-M6502/README.md

 If needed, `Makefile` can be customized.

+## Simulation

+The original MACRO-10 assembly source suggests that there was a "SIMULATION" mode when the development PDP-10 emulated 6502.
+For that, the source must be assembled with `REALIO=0`.
+I try to replicate this with a modern environment by implementing a simulator; not for PDP-10 though, but in Python.
+It uses py65emu, which you can install with `pip` (probably you need `pip3`):

+    pip3 install py65emu

+After that, you can use the "simulate" target in the `Makefile`:

+    make simulator

 ## In-depth details about the conversion and the original assembly source

 My findings and guess-work on the assembler and assembly syntax used